 - Use of the Special Operations Warrior Foundation logo on any promotional materials including, but not limited to, advertising (electronic and print), letters, brochures, flyers, press releases must be approved by SOWF.

 - Special Operations Warrior Foundation is not responsible for marketing and/or promoting your item and/or campaign.
-We will thank your company publicly on social media, etc. as appropriate.

-- The Special Operations Warrior Foundation is happy to work with companies that are interested in raising funds and awareness through “cause-related marketing.”
+- Special Operations Warrior Foundation is happy to work with companies that are interested in raising funds and awareness through “cause-related marketing.”
 However, as a top-rated nonprofit, there are guidelines set forth by the Better Business Bureau (BBB) that we must follow.
 The standard set by the BBB instructs companies and marketers to:

 “Clearly disclose how the charity benefits from the sale of products, services, or activities that state or imply that a charity will benefit from a consumer sale or transaction.”